 Enjoy homemade food and get your Tea leaves read by a professional tea leaf reader at the Calico Cat Tea House.
 This home, originally built in 1920 has an exquisite charm, with stained glass windows and fireplace.

-Newcastle Island – Traditionally known as Saysutshun by the Snuneymuwx people, this marine provincial park in Nanaimo’s Harbour is a breathtaking place.
+Newcastle Island/ Saysutchun – Traditionally known as Saysutshun by the Snuneymuxw people, this marine provincial park in Nanaimo’s Harbour is a breathtaking place.
 Spend an afternoon exploring beaches, hiking trails and nature only a 10 min ferry ride from downtown.
-You’ll see remnants of the past, from First Nations villages to 1800’s coal mines, an early 1900’s Japanese herring saltery and huge sandstone quarries.
+You’ll see remnants of the past, from Indigenous villages to 1800s coal mines, an early 1900s Japanese herring saltery and huge sandstone quarries.
 There are no cars on the island, which adds to the back-in-time feel of this special place.